zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[eunomia-bpf / bpf-developer-tutorial](https://github.com/eunomia-bpf/bpf-developer-tutorial) - Learn eBPF by examples | eBPF 开发者教程与知识库：通过小工具和示例一步步学习 eBPF，包含性能、网络、安全等多种应用场景
 ## C++

+* 【2024-01-02】[me-no-dev / ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) - Async Web Server for ESP8266 and ESP32
+* 【2024-01-02】[dolphin-emu / dolphin](https://github.com/dolphin-emu/dolphin) - Dolphin is a GameCube / Wii emulator, allowing you to play games for these two platforms on PC with improvements.
+* 【2024-01-02】[thelastoutpostworkshop / gpio_viewer](https://github.com/thelastoutpostworkshop/gpio_viewer) - GPIOViewer Arduino Library to see live GPIO Pins on ESP32 boards
+* 【2024-01-02】[jrouwe / JoltPhysics](https://github.com/jrouwe/JoltPhysics) - A multi core friendly rigid body physics and collision detection library, written in C++, suitable for games and VR applications.
+* 【2024-01-02】[SFML / SFML](https://github.com/SFML/SFML) - Simple and Fast Multimedia Library
+* 【2024-01-02】[hackerhouse-opensource / WMIProcessWatcher](https://github.com/hackerhouse-opensource/WMIProcessWatcher) - A CIA tradecraft technique to asynchronously detect when a process is created using WMI.
+* 【2024-01-02】[wisdompeak / LeetCode](https://github.com/wisdompeak/LeetCode) - This repository contains the solutions and explanations to the algorithm problems on LeetCode.
+Only medium or above are included.
+All are written in C++/Python and implemented by myself.
+The problems attempted multiple times are labelled with hyperlinks.
+* 【2024-01-02】[openscad / openscad](https://github.com/openscad/openscad) - OpenSCAD - The Programmers Solid 3D CAD Modeller
+* 【2024-01-02】[skypjack / entt](https://github.com/skypjack/entt) - Gaming meets modern C++ - a fast and reliable entity component system (ECS) and much more
 * 【2024-01-01】[MihailRis / VoxelEngine-Cpp](https://github.com/MihailRis/VoxelEngine-Cpp) - Minecraft-like game engine in C++ with OpenGL
 * 【2024-01-01】[hackerhouse-opensource / SignToolEx](https://github.com/hackerhouse-opensource/SignToolEx) - Patching "signtool.exe" to accept expired certificates for code-signing.
 * 【2024-01-01】[scummvm / scummvm](https://github.com/scummvm/scummvm) - ScummVM main repository